 Recording sessions, Film and TV

 Smokey's versatile style is highly sought after for a variety of studio work.
 Among the many notable artists he has recorded with are Norah Jones, Rufus Wainwright, Bernie Worrell, David Lynch, RL Burnside, kd Lang, Marianne Faithfull, and Beth Orton.
-He can be heard on film scores such as David Lynch's The Straight Story, Todd Haynes' I'm Not There, Michel Gondry's Be Kind Rewind and Kelly Reichardt's Old Joy and Wendy and Lucy.
+He can be heard on film scores such as David Lynch's The Straight Story, Todd Haynes' I'm Not There, Michel Gondry's Be Kind Rewind and Kelly Reichardt's Old Joy, Wendy and Lucy, and Night Moves.
 Throughout the 2000s he was a regular player and occasional composer on the musically inventive cartoon TV series The Backyardigans.
 In 2007 Smokey's recording of his own instrumental Blues For Tiny was featured in a Coca Cola television commercial.

 Brazilan music and New York